 How do you even take payments from your client, etc., etc. …

-and then I was like AH!
-I get ya, yeah there really isn’t much out there, is there?
+and then I was like, AH!
+I get ya; yeah, there isn’t much out there, is there?

-So in today’s video I will be showing you 7 things you need to have to start operating as a nail business.
+So today, I will be showing you seven things you need to have to start operating a nail business.

-And I am more specifically talking to those interested in becoming or starting to do business as an independent stylist, not as an employee in someone else’s salon.
+I am specifically talking to those interested in becoming or starting to do business as independent stylists, not as an employee in someone else’s salon.
 Not that there’s anything wrong with working for someone else.

 And just briefly, note that there are a few ways to operate as an independent stylist.

-You can rent a space within a full-service salon, you can lease out a salon suite, or you can do session work like for runways and celebrities.
+You can rent a space within a full-service salon, lease a salon suite, or do session work for runways and celebrities.

-If you were thinking of doing mobile or house-calls do check with your state and county before you start, to see if it’s permitted.
+If you were thinking of doing mobile or house calls, check with your state and county before you start to see if it’s permitted.

-So within this list there are modern ways of doing business that if you don’t adapt to, you could be leaving a lot of money on the table, and that is why I am including them as a must in this list.
+So within this list are modern ways of doing business that, if you don’t adapt, you could leave a lot of money on the table.
+That is why I include them as a must on this list.

-So here are the 7 things you must start setting up to get started doing business as an independent nail tech:
+So here are the seven things you must start setting up to get started doing business as an independent nail tech:

-Technically to start doing business as a nail tech all you need to do is find a licensed establishment.
-But obviously, if you are going to be in this building, whether a suite or just space within a beauty salon, you will have had talks to the salon owner, who is now technically your landlord, about lease or rental agreements.
+You need to find a licensed establishment to start doing business as a nail tech.
+But suppose you will be in a building, a suite, or just space in a beauty salon.
+In that case, you’ll have talks to the salon owner, technically your landlord, about lease or rental agreements.

 #2 Sign up to a merchant processor to start collecting payments from clients.

-A merchant processor is just the company that will be collecting your card payments.
-You can choose to be cash only, but I think you leave a lot of money on the table this way, as I find customers to be more generous tippers when they can use their card.
+A merchant processor is a company that will collect your card payments.
+You can choose cash-only, but I think you leave a lot of money on the table this way, as I find customers to be more generous tippers when they can use their card.

 #3 Establish a booking system.

-Logging your clients and appointments via pen & paper is ok, but going virtual allows you to send appointment reminders, the clients can require to change their appointments, and you can typically email them within the software.
-Having an online booking system is detrimental for any independent stylist, consider it your own personal front desk.
-It literally takes so much of the small to-do’s off of your hands, and keeps you focused and engaged on clients while working on them.
+Logging your clients and appointments via pen & paper is ok, but going virtual allows you to send appointment reminders.
+The clients can request appointment changes, and you can email them within the software.
+Having an online booking system is detrimental for any independent stylist.; consider it your front desk.

-Now if you would use Square as your merchant processor they actually also have a booking system.
-Which by the way now it is offered for free!!
-Yes, and it is the best merchant processor and booking system in my opinion, it is super streamline and easy to use.
-Their booking system used to be $30 per month and even then it was totally worth it.
+Now, if you use Square as your merchant processor, they also have a booking system.
+By the way, now it is offered for free!!
+Yes, and it is the best merchant processor and booking system.
+In my opinion, it is super streamlined and easy to use.
+Their booking system used to be $30 per month, and even then, it was worth it.

 #4 Immediately start tracking expenses.

 The easiest way to do this is by having a separate debit or credit card.
-Now this may beg the question, do I then need to open a business account, even though I am not really bringing in the big bucks yet?
+Now, this may beg the question, do I need to open a business account, even though I am not bringing in the big bucks yet?

-The answer to this question is Yes, if you are doing business in any other name other than your own and/or you are a corporation or LLC.
+The answer to this question is Yes if you are doing business using a name other than your own and/or you are a corporation or LLC.

-The answer to this same question is No, if you are doing business in your legal name.
+The same question: No, if you are doing business in your legal name.

 Now, to properly categorize your expenses, because this is something the government wants to know come tax season.
 I would highly recommend you sign up for Quickbooks, and all you need is just the self-employed version.

-All Quickbooks is, is a small business accounting software program that helps you manage your business’s income and expenses and really prepares your books come tax season.
-And just like your booking software, Quickbooks is like having your own personal assistant for your books, and it is currently super affordable, by the way, I checked prior to making this video, and it is currently only $7.50/month.
+Quickbooks is a small business accounting software program that helps you manage your business’s income and expenses and prepares your books for tax season.
+And just like your booking software, Quickbooks is like having your assistant for your books.
+It is currently super affordable; I checked before making this video, and it is currently only $7.50/month.

-Once you’ve got a separate account or credit card for your business, all you have to do is link those accounts to Quickbooks and it very nicely pulls all of your transactions which you can then start categorizing for tax purposes.
+Once you’ve got a separate account or credit card for your business, you must link those accounts to Quickbooks.
+It nicely pulls all your transactions, which you can start categorizing for tax purposes.

-Now you can track expenses the old way, by keeping a book log, and saving all of your receipts, but I find it much more convenient when I could use my designated credit or debit business card w/o having to worry if I’ve missed logging an expense.
+You can track expenses the old way by keeping a book log and saving all of your receipts.
+However, I find it much more convenient when I can use my designated credit or debit business card w/o having to worry about missing an expense.

-Keep in mind that as of 2019, the IRS does not need you to hold unto receipts lower than $75, you can simply log your purchase without keeping the receipt.
-For any expense $75 or greater keep the receipt and make sure the purchase is also logged.
+Remember that as of 2019, the IRS does not need you to hold onto receipts lower than $75; you can simply log your purchase without keeping the receipt.
+For any expense $75 or greater, keep the receipt and make sure the purchase is also logged.

-By keeping track of my business as I have shown you thus far, I was able to realize that the 1st 2 years of me doing nails independently, I really barely was breaking even.
-So by year 3 I really had to reconsider if this was going to work out for me as a real income or just remain at the hobby stage.
+By keeping track of my business, as I have shown you thus far, I realized that I barely was breaking even during the 1st two years of doing nails independently.
+So by year 3, I had to reconsider if this would work out for me as a real income or just remain at the hobby stage.

-Thankfully things took a turn for the better and after finding my niche I soon after became a top earning manicurist.
-Check out the free training in the description box below, after you’re done watching this video to learn a bit more about my story and how to reach 6 figure success as an independent nail stylist.
+Thankfully things took a turn for the better.
+After finding my niche, I soon became a top-earning manicurist.
+Check out the free training HERE after you’re done with this reading to learn more about my story and how to reach 6 figure success as an independent nail stylist.

-Now as a sole proprietor, that is what you are if you’re going into nails independently and without becoming an LLC, you do need to make estimated tax payments of your income, as nothing is being withheld from your income, like an employer will withhold from your paycheck.
+As a sole proprietor, that is what you are if you’re going into nails independently and without becoming an LLC.
+You need to make estimated tax payments of your income, as nothing is being withheld like an employer will withhold from your paycheck.

 Ugh!
-Sorry this one was a long-one, but I think personally to me, as a business, it is the most important one.
+Sorry this was a long one, but I think, as a business, it is the most important one.

 #5 Mileage Log

-Although your miles most likely will not come from visiting clients, and you cannot deduct your commute miles… there is one subtle trip purpose nail techs fail to log… And that is your trips to buy supplies, or attend business related events.
+Although your miles will likely not come from visiting clients, you cannot deduct your commute miles… there is one subtle trip purpose nail techs fail to log… And that is your trips to buy supplies or attend business-related events.

-Now, I used to really like going out to buy supplies or shenanigans to update my nail space, and I did SO frequently that I started using an app called MILE IQ, it would literally log all of my car trips and every so often, I would jump on the app, and categorize my work related trips as such.
-Then… come time to file my taxes I simply printed my log, with all of my totals, and handed that and my quickbooks yearly summary to my tax preparer.
+I used to like going out to buy supplies or shenanigans to update my nail space, and I did SO frequently that I started using an app called MILE IQ.
+It would log all of my car trips, and every so often, I would jump on the app and categorize my work-related trips as such.
+Then… come time to file my taxes, I simply printed my log with all my totals and handed that and my QuickBooks yearly summary to my tax preparer.

 It was super convenient.

-By the way, I believe that this MILE IQ app is now able to sync to your Quickbooks self-employed software for super easy and streamline accounting.
+By the way, I believe that this MILE IQ app can now sync to your Quickbooks self-employed software for super easy and streamlined accounting.

-If you don’t do too many trips to justify a mile-logging app.
-You can totally do it via pen and paper.
+Suppose you don’t make too many trips to justify a mile-logging app.
+You can do it via pen and paper.

-And if you wonder what information you need to log, mileage logs require total miles to and fro, date, place, and business purpose.
+The information you need to log, mileage logs require total miles to and from, date, place, and business purpose.

-At the rate I was going on my first 2 years, I would have been making minimum wage, and that sometimes… wearing 5 different hats, burning myself out, just to have the privilege to call myself “the boss”.
-Yeah, it was a true wake up call.
+At the rate I was going my first two years, I would have been making minimum wage, wearing five different hats, and burning myself out, just to call myself “the boss.”
+Yeah, it was a true wake-up call.

 #6 Liability Insurance

-And I don’t want you to freak out about this one!
-It sounds more liable and expensive then it really is…
+I don’t want you to freak out about this one!
+It sounds more liable and expensive than it is…

 Our industry has liability insurance for us nail techs for as little as less than $150 per year!